rkarhila/multilingual_phoneme_classifier/README.md

   pip install --upgrade https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-0.8.0-cp27-none-linux_x86_64.whl pip install keras
   ```
+4. Ignore a billion warnings while keras installation compiles stuff for you.

-4. Follow instructions in http://keras.io/backend/ to swith backend in Keras (Or maybe you don't have to?)
+5. Follow instructions in http://keras.io/backend/ to swith backend in Keras (Or maybe you don't have to?)
-5. Fire up your iPython/whateveritscalled server and start playing with the workbook.
+6. Fire up your iPython/whateveritscalled server and start playing with the workbook.
-6. Improve the models and earn $$$
+7. Improve the models and earn $$$